Why have a website ?

-First and foremost, to let as many people know that the business exists and where to find you.
-This applies to both a business or a personal website.
+- First and foremost, to let as many people know that the business exists and where to find you.
+This applies to either a business or a personal website.

 What should I put on my website ?